samyachour/Corelogic_Challenge/README.md

 # Corelogic Grand Challenge

 ## The problem
-The Corlelogic Grand Challengs was a competition to solve a problem for [Corelogic](https://en.wikipedia.org/wiki/CoreLogic) - an Irvine based Data Analytics and Warehousing company, providing financial, property and consumer information, analytics and business intelligence.
+The Corlelogic Grand Challenge was a competition to solve a problem for [Corelogic](https://en.wikipedia.org/wiki/CoreLogic) - an Irvine based Data Analytics and Warehousing company, providing financial, property and consumer information, analytics and business intelligence.

 The problem was as follows:
 > Given a specific house, how can you calculate the view obstruction for the property in all directions?